 It was a lovely wedding and I thought at the time that the architecture and space was amazing.
 Well, that glorious space is now also a fully functioning music venue – and a very good one at that!

-Not surprisingly, perhaps, they started out with acoustic gigs and one-man shows – for example, my mother went to see Kris Kristofferson last year – but since it started hosting concerts and events in 1991 it has grown and developed further as a venue and now will be hosting jazz, folk, rock, soul as well as comedy and benefits.
+Not surprisingly, perhaps, they started out with acoustic gigs and one-man shows – for example, my mother went to see Kris Kristofferson – but since it started hosting concerts and events in 1991 it has grown and developed further as a venue and now is hosting jazz, folk, rock, soul as well as comedy and benefits.

-Intimate gigs sound truly amazing in the Chapel so I can only imagine what a full on jazz orchestra will sound like!
+Intimate gigs sound truly amazing in the Chapel so I can only imagine what a full on orchestra will sound like!

 I suppose it’s the fact that it is obviously still a church and not a modern converted space that makes the gigs feel that bit extra special.
 You sit in pews and admire the amazing Victorian Gothic architecture before the lights dim.
 Sipping a beer at the bar safe in the knowledge that all the money raised from the concerts goes to the restoration of the building.